Aspirations > Outstanding Questions

 Hence, a member of the Forum Committee – David Kemp – has produced a concept scheme to show how redevelopment for mixed use residential and employment could work on the site.

 Amongst other things this would celebrate the history of the site as the former home of Brighton and Hove Albion FC – the centre of the development would mark the kick-off spot.
 The original design has now been incorporated in the Hove Station Quarter Concept Plan – but modified to accommodate the Hyde project.

 The development of Hove Newtown area of the Hove Station Quarter starts next month with the demolition of the derelict factory at the corner of Newtown Road and Goldstone Lane.

 Hyde Housing will build 65 new homes – as illustrated in the 3D view.
 The 40% social housing share required by the City Plan will include 8 affordable rent and 18 shared ownership dwellings.

-The prospects for the regeneration of DA6 north of the railway have become much clearer this year.
-The integrated redevelopment of this area and a new pedestrian connection across the railway linking to the station which the Forum is proposing cannot be achieved unless the Waste Management Site is withdrawn.
-This would enable Mountpark to deliver a major mixed used regeneration of 600 plus houses as illustrated by the 3D view.
+The integrated redevelopment of the area north of the railway and a new pedestrian connection across the railway linking to the station – which the Forum is proposing – cannot be achieved unless the Waste Management Site is withdrawn.
+This would enable Mountpark to deliver a major mixed used regeneration of 500-600 houses as illustrated by the 3D view.